 Both wheels are located at the top of the camera, relatively close together.
 Even in the middle of the back one could be a button with some optional functions.
 Both wheels have a very precise mechanical action with clear steps and their use makes it very pleasant.

 Mode dial has no less precise operation and, in addition, the possibility of locking against accidental adjustment.
 It works with a button in the middle, that works similar to a ballpoint pen: unlock it by one push, lock the other.
 This way suits me more than the need to hold the button with every move.

 At the top we also find a striking red-orange button to turn on movie recording.
 I think it could be done better, e.g. in black only as a function button.
 This makes it unnecessarily gaudy and spoils the otherwise decent and tasteful appearance of the device.
 It's not a movie camera though.
 The main button on the photographic camera is shutter release button and it (fortunately) is not highlighted in any color.

 The control cross on the back of the device has nice roughened surfaces.
 It could only be eight-way, not just four.
 This is practical when viewing magnified images on the rear monitor.

 Buttons are mostly used well, except for Trash and View photographies at the bottom right of the back side.
-Since the hand of the right hand rests here on holding the camera, they are recessed under the surface, and they often need to be pressed by nail.
-This is an awkward tax on smaller camera size.
+Since the palm of the right hand rests here on holding the camera, they are recessed under the surface and they often need to be pressed by a nail.
+This is an awkward tax for smaller camera size.